Princess Eugenie

-Born in Portland Hospital, London, Eugenie attended St George's School and Marlborough College before studying at Newcastle University, graduating with a bachelor's degree in English literature and history of art.
-She joined the auction house Paddle8 before taking a directing position at art gallery Hauser & Wirth.
-Eugenie also works privately with a number of charitable organisations, including Children in Crisis and Anti-Slavery International.
+Eugenie was born at the Portland Hospital in London.
+She was educated at St George's School and Marlborough College before studying English Literature and History of Art at Newcastle University, graduating with a bachelor's degree.
+She joined the auction house Paddle8 before taking a directing position at the art gallery Hauser & Wirth.
+Eugenie also works privately with a number of charitable organisations, including the Anti-Slavery Collective and Anti-Slavery International.

-Eugenie married Jack Brooksbank, a brand ambassador, in 2018.
-Their son August was born in February 2021.
-In January 2023, they announced they were expecting their second child.
+In 2018, Eugenie married Jack Brooksbank, a British marketing executive.
+The couple have two sons.